Uniform Trade Secrets Act

+The UTSA provides unitary definitions for "trade secret" and "trade secret misappropriation" and establishes a single statute of limitations, replacing the varied property, quasi-contractual, and fiduciary liability frameworks previously applied under common law.

+To date, 49 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands have adopted the UTSA, with New York as the remaining exception.

 Motivation

 A prefatory note to the UTSA states some original motivations for the act:

 The UTSA made note of the commercial value and competitive advantages inherent in trade secrets.
 Unlike patent protection, which was addressed at the federal level, trade secret misappropriation was addressed at the state level.

 In the United States there existed a prevalence of interstate commercial transactions that extended beyond the jurisdiction of individual state legislation.
 For example, goods may have been manufactured in State A, warehoused in State B, sold from State C, and delivered in State D.

 As a result, the UTSA sought to alleviate the uneven development and "uncertainty concerning the parameters of trade secret protection" by recommending a uniform trade secret law and, at the same time, allowing the states the flexibility to meet local circumstances by modifying the text as enacted in each state.

 In addition to providing some recourse for any uncertainty associated with a patent, the UTSA also serves to codify the common law remedies that have emerged in many states.
 These remedies are based on legal precedent set by previous cases, and therefore allow for greater uncertainty, particularly in less industrial states where there have been fewer trade secret cases.

 The UTSA notes that any confusion caused by having strictly common law remedies to trade secret misappropriation was exacerbated by omitting trade secret rules from the second edition of the Restatement of Torts.